JRC-COMBINE/DEA/README.rst

 - Easy HPC Interfacing and
 - Customizable Visualization

-While DEA offers suggestions, it does not enforce the use of any specific structures, layouts or libraries and researchers can decide themselves which tools best fit the job.
+While the DEA offers suggestions, it does not enforce the use of any specific structures, layouts or libraries and researchers can decide themselves which tools best fit the job.

 Installing
 ----------